danpaul/c-sharp-reference/index.md

 }
 ```

-_note: typically, you should define your class in a separate file._
+_note: normally, you should define your class in a separate file._

 Like properties, class methods must use the keyword `public` to be usable outside the class.
-If methods are only used inside the class, by the class itself `private` should be used.
+If methods are only used inside the class, `private` should be used.

 ### Classes vs objects